SMILEtrack: SiMIlarity LEarning for Occlusion-Aware Multiple Object Tracking: Introduction

 \section{Introduction}

-MOT is a hot topic in computer vision and plays an essential role in video understanding.
-The goal of MOT is to estimate the trajectories of each target and try to associate them with each frame in video sequences.
-With the success of MOT, it can be commonly used in society, such as vehicle computing, computer interaction~\cite{6618967}~\cite{luo2017learning}, smart video analysis, and autonomous driving.
-The dominant and efficient MOT strategies~\cite{2016}~\cite{8296962}~\cite{wang2019towards} are based on the Tracking-By-Detection (TBD) paradigm method in the past few years.
-It involves tracking according to detection results, which breaks the problem into two steps: detection and association.
-In the detection step, we need to locate the object of interest in a single video frame, link each object to the existing tracks or create new tracks in the association step.
-Nevertheless, it still faces challenges due to vague objects, occlusion, and complex scenes.
+The task of Multiple Object Tracking (MOT) is to estimate the trajectories of each target and associate them between frames in video sequences.
+MOT has found widespread applications in various fields, including computer interaction~\cite{6618967, luo2017learning}, smart video analysis, and autonomous driving.
+Modern MOT systems \cite{2016, wang2019towards} typically follow the Tracking-By-Detection (TbD) paradigm, which involves two separate steps of detection and tracking.
+The detection step locates the object of interest in a single video frame, while the tracking step links each detected object to the existing tracks or creates new tracks if none are found.
+Despite enormous efforts in MOT investigation, the task remains challenging due to vague objects, occlusion, and complex scenes in real-world applications.